 Avoid

-- Gel or foaming cleansers, especially those with SLS (Sodium Lauryl Sulfate) or strong surfactants.
+- Gel or foaming cleansers, especially those with SLS (Sodium Lauryl Sulfate) or potent cleansing formulas.

 - Cleansers with added fragrance, menthol, or essential oils.